nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 14     Two police officers were despatched that night to the flat to interview Seah and the victim.
 The next day on 15 October 2016, Insp Shaun Leong and Stella Tay brought the victim to Khoo Teck Puat Hospital for a medical check-up.
 Photographs of the victim’s injuries were taken in the hospital.

 15     It is not in dispute that the victim suffered injuries as a result of hot water being poured on her and continues to bear scald marks on her body.
-The victim’s injuries can be observed from the photographs exhibited at P2 and the victim’s medical report[\[note: 1\]](#Ftn_1) noted the injuries suffered by the victim:
+The victim’s injuries can be observed from the photographs exhibited at P2 and the victim’s medical report[^1] noted the injuries suffered by the victim:

 a.
 Haematoma, left orbital region